-If you’re looking for a Shomer Shabbat camp with Kosher food and the highest level of basketball development and personal development you’ve found the right camp.
-Camp Step It Up is excited to host hundreds of modern Orthodox Jewish campers grades 4-12 from over 30 Jewish Day Schools around the U.S.
+If you’re looking for a Shomer Shabbat camp with Kosher food, the highest level of basketball development and personal development you’ve found the right camp.
+Camp Step It Up is excited to host hundreds of Jewish campers entering grades 4-12 from over 30 Jewish Day Schools around the U.S.

-Not only are the campers present at minyanim, but they’re constantly encouraged to participate and taught to lead minyanim and lain.
-We aim to develop leaders not only on the basketball court but religious leaders as well.
-We inspire and teach our campers to take ownership of davening.
-The spiritual growth at Camp Step It Up is evident and we’ve had great feedback from campers and parents alike.
+We aim to develop leaders not only on the basketball court but Jewish leaders as well.
+The spiritual growth at Camp Step It Up is evident by the feedback we receive from campers and parents.

-What we have found from Camp Step It Up graduates is that instilling such leadership and independence at a young age has actually helped them be proud and take control of their Judaism once they arrive in college.
-This is part of the overall character development that we seek to instill in all our SIU campers.
+Instilling such leadership and independence at a young age has helped our campers grow a love and understanding for who they are as Jews.
+This is part of the overall character development that we seek to instill in all of our campers.

 All of the food served at Step It Up is Glatt Kosher.
 Hashgacha is under the supervision of the OU.
 We have washing stations at every meal and kids are able to bench after meals.
 Chalav Yisrael is available upon request.

 Step It Up provides a truly unforgettable Shabbat experience.